Essential information about the LL.M. program.

 The LL.M.
 Program is a full-time, academic year (August-May) program.
 LL.M. students must take a minimum of 11 points per term to be in full-time status at the Law School (the Law School’s minimum credit point requirement replaces the requirement set by the University).
 Because of the full-time residency requirement, degree candidates are not permitted to accept or continue employment during the LL.M.
 Program.

 LL.M. students may take a maximum of 15 points per term (fall and spring).
 In rare circumstances, a student may have a compelling reason to take 16 credit points in one term.
-In such instances, the student must obtain approval from the Dean of Graduate Legal Studies by completing a Petition Form before the end of the Add/Drop period for that term.
+In such instances, the student must obtain approval from the Office of Graduate Degree Programs by completing a Petition Form before the end of the Add/Drop period for that term.

 All LL.M. students are expected to familiarize themselves with the following rules, policies and procedures.